splunk/splunk-connect-for-syslog/README.md

 Post a question to Splunk Answers using the tag "Splunk Connect For Syslog"

-Join the #splunk-connect-for-syslog room in the splunk-usergroups Slack Workspace
+Join the #splunk-connect-for-syslog room in the splunk-usergroups Slack Workspace.
+If you don't yet have an account [sign up](https://docs.splunk.com/Documentation/Community/1.0/community/Chat)

 Please use the GitHub issue tracker to submit bugs or request enhancements: https://github.com/splunk/splunk-connect-for-syslog/issues